isomerpages/govtech-stp/pages/arriving-overview.md

 <sup>1</sup> Long Term Visit Pass holders should apply for entry either as a dependent of a Work Pass Holder under the Work Pass Holder General Lane, Parent/Guardian of a Student's Pass Holder under the Student's Pass Holder Lane, or for entry under the Singapore Citizen/Permanent Resident Familial Ties Lane.
  </i></font>

-## Additional Safe Travel Lanes for Arrival from Specific Countries/Regions
+## Additional Safe Travel Lanes for Short Term Visits to Singapore

 Singapore has arranged additional Safe Travel Lanes with the following countries/regions to facilitate shorter term entry into Singapore.